PDF Cover

 • Emerging markets including India, Brazil and South Africa are expected to observe highest growth with CAGR ranging between 7.7% to 9.2%.

-• Transition like Emergence in Semiconductor Industry has greater influence in U.S. and China market's value chain; and is expected to add $29 million of additional value to Hafnium industry revenue by 2030.
+• Transition like Transition from conventional materials to high-k dielectric hafnium in semiconductor scaling has greater influence in U.S. and China market's value chain; and is expected to add $25 million of additional value to Hafnium industry revenue by 2030.

 • The Hafnium market is set to add $602 million between 2024 and 2034, with manufacturer targeting Aerospace & Defense & Energy Application projected to gain a larger market share.